CEITECmagnonics/SpinWaveToolkit/docs/source/api_reference/constants.rst

 ..
 The constants have to be referenced to their true position within the module, since the doc-comments are extracted from this file.
 Using SpinWaveToolkit.MU0 would not get the doc-comment text.

+..
+Also, using the currentmodule directive does not work with SWT.helpers, since helpers is not a module (i.e. does not contain __init__.py), but rather a tree structure.

-Pre-defined materials (constants of type :class:`Material`) are defined in :doc:`classes/Material` class documentation.
+Pre-defined materials (constants of type :class:`~Material`) are defined in :doc:`classes/Material` class documentation.